What is an IP Rating?

 Outdoor Areas: A minimum of IP65 is advised to ensure durability against weather conditions (wet locations).

-For more detailed information, you can read our IP Rating Guide.
+For more detailed information, you can read our guide to IP ratings on our blog.